Exclusive: Fresno teen rescued in Utah by Clovis cross country skier

-FRESNO, California (KSEE) – Last week, 17-year-old Nicolas Stacy-Alcantara almost died in a mountain near Salt Lake City after he was stranded during a hike.
+FRESNO, California (KGPE) – Last week, 17-year-old Nicolas Stacy-Alcantara almost died in a mountain near Salt Lake City after he was stranded during a hike.

 The Bullard High School student, who traveled to Utah to visit colleges, ubered to Miller Creek Canyon on Thursday around 9 a.m. to hike.